Frequently Asked Questions

 On your first visit, we will spend some time taking a medical history, which will include questions about your general health and lifestyle as well as asking you about the symptoms or injuries that you are seeking help with.
 With your consent, we will then perform a physical examination which is likely to involve touching the areas of your body that are experiencing pain and asking you to move around.

 If you have test results such as x-rays and scan reports, please bring these along.

-It may be necessary to ask you to remove some clothing, so that they can see and touch the areas of the body causing concern.
-If you are uncomfortable undressing to your underwear, we suggest clothing, such as shorts and T-Shirt, or close fitting garments, that will enable us to work effectively without making you feel uncomfortable, so please do discuss this.
+It may be necessary to ask you to remove some clothing so that they can see and touch the areas of the body causing concern.
+If you are uncomfortable undressing to your underwear, we suggest clothing, such as shorts and T-shirts, or close-fitting garments, that will enable us to work effectively without making you feel uncomfortable, so please do discuss this.
 You are welcome to bring someone with you into the examination room if this puts you at ease.